eldiary-git/group-analysis-with-powerBI/README.md

 Navigate through interactive dashboards, allowing you to drill down into specific details and explore custom insights tailored to your needs.

 This PowerBI project empowers you to make data-driven decisions by providing a comprehensive view of your group members' characteristics and roles.
 Whether for strategic planning, team optimization, or fostering diversity and inclusion, this analysis will be an invaluable asset to your organization.

+* Please note that the data will shared privately if needed.